nethen-ui/CS-Made-Easy-Textbook/README.md

 We are two high school students in Ethiopia who decided to teach programming to our peers rather than wait for someone else to do it.

-**Mikiyas Shegaw** — President
+**Mikiyas Shegaw** — President<br>
-**Nathan Wondim** — Vice President
+**Nathan Wondim** — Vice President<br>

 We have both taught in real classrooms.
-We are not sharing content we found — we created this material, refined it through teaching, and are continuing to develop it based on what we observe in students.
+We are not sharing content we found.
+We created this material, refined it through teaching, and are continuing to develop it based on what we observe in students.

 ---